Alejogb1/job-board/blog-data/how-to-configure-celery-flower-properly-in-airflow.md

 id: "how-to-configure-celery-flower-properly-in-airflow"
 ---

-Alright, let's delve into configuring Celery Flower with Airflow.
+, let's delve into configuring Celery Flower with Airflow.
 It's a common point of confusion, especially when you're moving beyond the single-machine, `SequentialExecutor` setup.
 I recall vividly a project a few years back where we transitioned a critical ETL pipeline from a proof-of-concept single instance to a distributed architecture with Celery, and the initial struggle with getting Flower up and visible was a real learning experience.
 It wasn't so much a question of ‘if’ it worked but rather ‘how do we get it to display what we need to see in a reliable way’ – which ended up being a series of small adjustments more than anything monumental.

 Essentially, Flower provides a web-based real-time monitoring tool for your Celery tasks, and integrating it into your Airflow environment is vital for debugging and understanding task execution patterns.
 The challenge isn't always about the core Celery components communicating effectively (that's usually the easy part); it’s more about configuring Flower to reach the right Celery broker, bind to a reasonable port, and, importantly, ensure you can access it securely.
 So, let's break down the process with a focus on the common pitfalls and how to sidestep them.